jorinvo/miniflux-todomvc/README.md

 # Miniflux-TodoMVC

 I rebuilt [TodoMVC][todomvc] to learn how to use the ideas behind the [Flux][flux] architecture.

-To learn more about my motivation behind this checkout [this blog post][post].
+To learn more about my motivation behind this, checkout [this blog post][post].

 ## Technologies